Bar Magnet - Uses, Pole Strength, Definition, Types, Properties, Classification,

 3. The magnitude of the magnetic field B is proportional to the number of field lines crossing per unit area.

-4. The lines of magnetic field do not cross.
+4. The lines of the magnetic field do not cross.

-Although electromagnets and bar magnets have comparable magnetic fields, they differ in the following ways:
+Although electromagnets and bar magnets have similar magnetic fields, they are different in the following ways:

 1. In the laboratory, bar magnets are employed as stirrers for magnetic studies.